 Neeleman also says that Breeze Airways will be “the world’s nicest airline.”
 That’s a big statement to make, so we’ll see how that goes.

-As far as the passenger experience goes, Breeze Airways plans to be a low cost carrier with a twist:
+As far as Breeze Airways’ passenger experience goes, the airline plans to be a low cost carrier with a twist: